Bring Back Our Basketball Nets: Toronto District School Board

 I had a meeting this week with the principal of the school, Bill Vatzolas & TDSB trustee, Jennifer Story.

 I'm really optimistic about the future & grateful for this.
-They have shown me nothing but respect & I want to thank them for taking the time to meet with me.
+I want to thank them for taking the time to meet with me.

 Now, my goal is to have your support - names & reasons why this is important from your voice.
 I will present these in my approaching meetings with people in positions of power & get the ball rolling, so that together we can all come together & bring back our nets across the city beyond.